3 Ways to Improve Squat Form

 Tip #1 to Improve Squat Form - Consider Sagittal Alignment

 A simple way to consider the sagittal plane is to draw a line straight down the middle of the torso when looking at a squatter from the front.
 Ideally, we should be able to squat up and down without deviating away from this line.
-This becomes harder to do with the more weight you add.
+This becomes harder to do with the more weight you add and may contribute to issues like knee pain and hip pain.
 There are three key areas that I look at when it comes to sagittal plane stability:

 As stated above, these faults may be due to anatomical variances or orthopedic conditions which makes a clinical evaluation even more important!
 However, let’s just assume that these things are present due to weakness and/or motor control difficulties (the brain struggles to execute the right movement).
 I like to use a technique called Reactive Neuromuscular Training (RNT) to trick the brain into the proper pattern.

 Reactive Neuromuscular Training (RNT) to Improve the Squat